deallen1989/CLRS-Benchmark-Report/README.md

  Over the past five to ten years attempts have been made to construct neural networks that can learn from data how to perform algorithmic tasks.
 [In this paper from Google Brain](https://arxiv.org/abs/1511.08228), convolutional gated recurrent units (CGRUs) are used to perform successive steps of basic tasks such as binary addition, sequence reversal, and sequence sorting.

 <img width="564" alt="GPU" src="https://user-images.githubusercontent.com/52665911/234432590-d67c06e2-efd8-4ff6-9c19-9ddee097b02e.png">

+In the above example, an $n$ dimensional array is input into three input nodes (each column is an input node), and it passes through one more layer with three nodes - this is supposed to be a single step of the algorithm being learned ($s_0, s_1, \hdots$)